in-toto/demo/README.md

 cd ../functionary_carl
 echo "something evil" >> demo-project/foo.py
 ```
-Carl thought that this is the sane code he got from Bob and
+Carl thought that this is the same code he got from Bob and
 unwittingly packages the tampered version of foo.py

 ```shell